Human Rights Management

 The Fuji Oil Group conducts human rights impact assessments following the process advocated by the UN Guiding Principles on Business and Human Rights and with guidance from outside experts to identify and evaluate the possible adverse impacts of our business activities on human rights and to identify priority key issues.
-We conducted our first human rights impact assessment in FY2016.
-Due to significant changes in the Group’s business environment since then, including mergers and acquisitions and the COVID-19 pandemic, we conducted a second assessment in FY2020 to reidentify our human rights risks.
-During the assessment, we received guidance from BSR, a third-party expert on business and human rights.
+We conducted our first human rights impact assessment in FY2016, and second assessment in FY2020, to identify our human rights risks.
+During the second assessment in FY2020, we received guidance from BSR, a third-party expert on business and human rights.

-In the first stage, based on BSR’s expertise, we identified human rights risks based on the nature of the Group’s business and its operating locations.
+In the first stage, based on BSR’s expertise, we identified human rights risks based on the nature of the Group’s business and our operating locations.

 - * Governance, risk, and compliance

 Results of 1st and 2nd human rights impact assessments and progress on addressing risks identified in 1st assessment

 In-depth look at risks identified in 2nd human rights impact assessment

 |Risks identified in 2nd human rights impact assessment||Special points to confirm/consider (recommended by experts)||Actions||FY2021 Results|

 Relevant stakeholder group: